My Full-Proof Guide on How to Travel Europe for Cheap in 2026

 Don’t have enough time to read the full guide?
 Pin for later!

-1. Travel Europe for free with Coachsurfing and house-sitting
+1. Coachsurfing and house-sitting

 Traveling Europe for free (or nearly free) is possible with a bit of creativity and planning.
 For accommodation, Couchsurfing connects you with locals who offer free stays, providing both a bed and a chance to make new friends.
 House-sitting is another great option; platforms like TrustedHousesitters allow you to stay in homes for free in exchange for looking after pets or property.